kleydon/Drumstick-Simulator-Sample-Python/README.md

 # Drumstick-Simulator-Sample-Python

 Experimental drumstick controller code.
-Enabled by an accelerometer that sends data to a laptop via a USB serial port.
+An accelerometer sends data to the laptop running this code via a USB serial port.
+The data is analyzed to detect drumstick "hits" - and determine hit volume.